jeandiogo/locker/README.md

 *When compiling with g++ use the flag "-std=c++2a" (available in GCC 7.0 or later).*

-*To run the test, enter "make && ./test.out" in the terminal.*
+*To run the test, enter "make test" in the terminal.*

 ## Usage: